benhensor/codecademy/README.md

-# codecademy-fse
+### Codecademy

-A repository for all challenges and learning tasks for Codecademy's Full Stack Engineering course
+Welcome to my repository for Codecademy's Full Stack Engineering course.
+This repo will contain all of my project files and learning tasks.